drm-nz/peek/README.md

 Peek supports two modes of operation:

 - **Continuous Mode**: Peek runs indefinitely and checks each configured site at the specified interval.
 This is the default mode.
 - **Run Once Mode**: Peek performs a single round of checks and then exits.
-Ideal for solutions where scheduling is done via OS schedulers, like cron, Windows Task Scheduler, etc. For this mode, set `RunOnce` to `true` in the config file.
+Ideal for solutions where scheduling is handled by operating system schedulers (e.g., cron, Windows Task Scheduler) or when a single check is sufficent, such as at the end of a CI/CD pipeline.
+For this mode, set `RunOnce` to `true` in the config file.

 ---